 What is Negative SEO and Does it Matter?

 Search engine optimization, or SEO, is almost as old as the public internet.
-As soon as there were enough pages to require search engines, people were trying to find ways to make their website come out on top of the search results pages.
-And as soon as Google came on the scene in the late ‘90s, all eyes turned to their incredibly powerful new generation of search algorithms to determine what tact to take.
+As soon as there were enough pages to require search engines, people tried to find ways to make their website appear on top of the search results pages.
+And as soon as Google came on the scene in the late '90s, all eyes turned to their incredibly powerful new generation of search algorithms to determine what tact to take.

 And as with any new technology that impacts people’s business and bottom line, there developed two camps: those willing to work within the boundaries and those who looked for the back doors and hidden ways to beat the system.
 In SEO, these became known as White Hat and Black Hat SEO.